-The Jews established the Hasmonean dynasty for some time, after which Pompey occupied Palestine in 63 BC, and the Hasmonean state became a Roman protectorate.
+The Jews established the Hasmonean dynasty for some time, after which Pompey Palestine in 63 BC, and the Hasmonean state became a Roman protectorate.

-Shortly after the beginning of the Christian era, Palestine was placed under the rule of Roman procurators, of whom Pontius Pilate (prefect of Judaea, 26-36 AD) is the best known.
-The first revolt of the Jews against the Roman administration took place in 66-73 AD, was culminated in 70 AD in Tits' sacking of Jerusalem and the destruction of the Temple.
-Another revolt, led by Kokhba, took place in 132-135 AD and concluded with the explosion of the Jews from Jerusalem.
-The city was subsequently reconstructed as a Roman city called Aelia Capitolina.
+Shortly after the beginning of the Christian era, Palestine was placed under the rule of procurators, of whom Pontius Pilate (prefect of Judaea, 26-36 AD) is the best The first revolt of the Jews against the Roman administration took place in 66-73 as culminated in 70 AD in Tits' sacking of Jerusalem and the destruction of the Another revolt, led by Kokhba, took place in 132-135 AD and concluded with the color of the Jews from Jerusalem.
+The city was subsequently reconstructed as a Roman called Aelia Capitolina.

-Judaism became widely spread for example in Yemen under the second Himyarite Kingdom.
-It must have found its way early into north Arabia, perhaps consequent to the conquest of Palestine and the destruction of Jerusalem by Tits in 70 AD (In the early part of the 6th century Judaism had such a hold in Yemen that the last Himyarite king, Dhu-Nuwas was a Jew.
-Virtually all the hundred thousand Jews in Al-Yemen have been, after 1948, transferred to Israel.)5
+Judaism became widely spread for example in Yemen under the second Himyarite

+Legion.
+It must have found its way early into north Arabia, perhaps consequent to the

+Palestine and the destruction of Jerusalem by Tits in 70 AD (In the early part of